Tree

 Example T2

-This example demonstrates the usage of the Drénou Model component to create and visualize multiple trees.
+This example demonstrates the usage of the Drénou Model composer and renderer components to create and visualize single or multiple trees.
 3D trees

 forest 3d